 Losing weight is hard but with some small changes we can all feel fitter and healthier, said Johnson.

-If we all do our bit, we can reduce our health risks and protect ourselves against coronavirus as well as taking pressure off the NHS, he said.
+If we all do our bit, we can reduce our health risks and protect ourselves against coronavirus as well as take pressure off the NHS, he said.

 We know obesity increases the risk of serious illness and death from coronavirus so it’s vital we take action on obesity to protect the NHS and improve our nation’s health, added UK Health Secretary Matt Hancock.